UBC-MDS/Group8_2022_Block4/README.md

 ## Documentation

-The official documentation is hosted on Read the Docs: https:// tweetytics.readthedocs.io/en/latest/
+The official documentation is hosted on [Read the docs](https://tweetlytics.readthedocs.io/en/latest/)

 ## Contributing